adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter6/mvc.md

 *  System.IdentityModel.Tokens.Jwt
 *  System.Spatial

 Using the Quickstart package is a serious time saver over having to type in 16 package names.
+The SystemWeb package enables the use of the Owin Startup.cs class.
+This is used to bootstrap the Azure Mobile Apps configuration.

 !!! tip "Upgrading to .NET 4.6"
     If you want to run your ASP.NET service under .NET Framework 4.6, you can upgrade just about everything.
 However, the